All Episodes

 Sometimes you just got to take an initiative.

-And I I saw the video of the guys actually doing that when they finally did do that.
+And I saw the video of the guys actually doing that when they finally did do that.

-Uh, what is going on there?
+Okay, what is going on there?

-So you have to take initiative, and that's that's what I'm saying.
+And that's that's what I'm saying.

-I don't know them, but I know seeing this, you have a failure in the police department, and there's no the crime scene's a complete catastrophe, and everyone contaminated that scene.
+I don't know them, but I know seeing this, you have a failure in the police department.

-And then initially, security, even cops on the ground.
+And then, initially, security, even cops on the ground, how do you not see this guy?

-Um, I'm first thing you're looking for is you're always scanning up.
+I'm first thing you're looking for is you're always scanning up.

-They've got the cameras everywhere, which by the way, to me, this is like again, not even to get conspiratorial, but it's like, where is all the footage?
+They've got the cameras everywhere, which, by the way, to me, this is like again, not even to get conspiratorial, but it's like, where is all the footage?

 Where is all the footage?